Tamer Badawi is a research fellow at the Istanbul-based Al-Sharq Forum.

-Tamer Badawi is a researcher specializing in the political economy of the Middle East and focusing on Iran.
+Tamer Badawi is a research fellow at the Istanbul-based Al-Sharq Forum, where he specializes in the political economy of the Middle East with a focus on Iran.
 He contributes articles to Aljazeera Arabic, among other media outlets in the region.
 He received an M.A. in International Relations from Central European University and a B.A. in Oriental Languages from Alexandria University.

 While the Rouhani administration tries to find the right balance of financial reforms, the banking sector challenges continue to hamper sustainable economic growth.